Are you a community group or charity in England or Wales? Would you like to pilot our free technology? Read on for more

-In addition to existing local advice infrastructure, The Jeanie Project is growing a pool of approved pro bono legal advisers, all of whom are qualified solicitors or, in some cases, supervised trainees, registered with the Solicitor Regulatory Authority (SRA) in England and Wales.
+In addition to existing local advice infrastructure, The Jeanie Project is growing a pool of approved pro bono legal advisers, all of whom are qualified lawyers or, in some cases, supervised trainees.
 The adviser will have no less than the minimum level of legal experience as would be required if the work in question was paid work.
 Advisers are required to adhere to The Jeanie Project’s Advice Delivery Protocol.
 Operators will not be expected to provide legal advice.

 What areas of law does The Jeanie Project provide advice on?

 The Jeanie Project currently offers advice on employment and housing law.
 This will be extended in future to debt and immigration.
 The content of Jeanie KIM is verified by experienced legal experts to ensure it is up to date and accurate.

 What sort of information will clients be required to provide?

 Clients will be required to provide basic personal information such as name, address and proof of identity.
 Jeanie KIM will also ask questions relating to financial status in order that the pro bono legal adviser can determine whether the client is eligible for legal aid or pro bono advice.
 The client will then be asked to provide an overview of the situation they are seeking advice about and to provide any supporting documentation.
 Any such documentation needs to be scanned/photographed and uploaded to Jeanie KIM.

 Check here for a FAQs for Clients which can be given to clients.